Tesla is allowing no-hands driving with Autopilot for longer periods. US regulators have questions | News Channel 3-12

 After investigating three crashes involving Autopilot, the NTSB recommended in 2017 that Tesla and five other automakers limit where the partially automated systems can be used to limited-access divided highways, and to bolster their systems that monitor drivers.

 All of the automakers but Tesla responded.
-In 2021 NTSB Chairwoman Jennifer Homendy wrote a letter to Tesla CEO Elon Musk calling on him to act on the recommendations.
-It wasn’t clear early Wednesday whether Musk responded.
+In 2021 NTSB Chairwoman Jennifer Homendy wrote a letter to Musk calling on him to act on the recommendations.
+The NTSB said Musk never responded.

 The NTSB investigates crashes but has no regulatory authority.
 It can only make recommendations to automakers or other federal agencies such as NHTSA.